ChiaN-Yang/Control_Instruments/README.md

 # Control_Instruments
-use pyqt5 and pymeasure to control instruments in Qfort lab
+use PyQt5 and Pymeasure to control instruments in NCKU Qfort lab

 ***
 ## Installation